 Unless otherwise provided in the trust documents and the related prospectus supplement for a series of SMBS certificates, the holders of a specified minimum percentage ownership in the underlying securities may consent to any matter requiring consent under the trust documents for the related underlying securities.
-The trust documents for a trust, however, do not permit us, as trustee, to vote any underlying securities held in the trust unless we have received consistent direction from holders of the affected classes of certificates of that series of SMBS certificates representing at least 51% of the aggregate voting rights of all affected classes of that series of SMBS certificates.
+The trust documents for a trust, however, do not permit us, as trustee, to vote any underlying securities held in the trust unless we have received consistent direction from holders of the affected classes of certificates of that series of SMBS certificates.
 If the trustee receives the required direction, the trustee will vote the underlying securities in their entirety in accordance with the direction.